tanmay-sketch/tanmay-sketch/README.md

 My name is Tanmay, I am an undergrad studying Computational Data Science.
 I'm interested in all Python & AI things!

-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Pytorch.
 - 👯 I’m looking to collaborate on any AI/ML projects

 <!--